exasol/test-db-builder-python/README.rst

 TDDB promotes the concept of disposable test setups.
 The compact code encourages keeping each test independent by having it create its own test dataset.
 This also makes reviews much easier, since setup execution and assertions are close to each other.

+Please note that TDDB aims at functional tests, where the amount of data required for each test is usually small.
+If you need to test with large amounts of data, TDDB is not the right approach.
+It is especially ill-suited for performance testing.

 This project is inspired by Exasol's Test Database Builder for Java (https://github.com/exasol/test-db-builder-java).

 Target Audience